 The table below shows the duration and cost of the routes we most regularly organise, with prices in US dollars.
 If you decide to do the hike with Follow Alice, then you’ll be able to pinpoint the Kilimanjaro climb cost to quite specifically by knowing the exact package fee you’re in for.

 |Northern Circuit||9 days||$3,185|

 Note that we also offer the exciting option of a New Year’s Eve Kilimanjaro climb!
-Why not celebrate the start of 2020 while standing on the roof of Africa?!
+Why not celebrate the start of the next year while standing on the roof of Africa?!

 You won’t have to worry about spending money for the mountain.
 That said, on either side of your climb you may wish to have some cash for the odd purchase like a souvenir, drink or snack.

 The currency in Tanzania is the Tanzania shilling (TSh).
 Hyperinflation means $1 or €1 buys you roughly 2,500 TSh.
 (For exact and up-to-date currency exchanges, you can visit XE.)
 Tanzanian shillings come in the following notes: TSh 500, TSh 1,000, TSh 5,000 and TSh 10,000.
 The following coins are also in use: TSh 20, TSh 50, TSh 100 and TSh 200.